amilcar-calles/walktree/README.md

 1. `directory` is the root directory for the file search.
 2. `filter` is the wildcard type or RegExp to filter the result (default: "*")
-3. `junk` when is true, will avoid junk files like ".thumbnails" or ".DS_Store" (default: true)
+3. `junk` when is false, will avoid junk files like ".thumbnails" or ".DS_Store", true will show everything (default: false)

 ```js
     var walktree = require('walktree');